aroberge/avantpy/proposal/idea.md

 [Thonny](https://thonny.org/), [TigerJython](http://jython.tobiaskohn.ch/), etc.,
 or as online environments, such as [Reeborg's World](http://reeborg.ca/reeborg.html).

+Finally, I found the blog post [Can’t We All be Reasonable and Speak English?](https://stackoverflow.blog/2014/02/13/cant-we-all-be-reasonable-and-speak-english/) very instructive.

 ## What is AvantPy?

 - AvantPy is a collection of dialects, each dialect being a superset of Python, designed to make it easier to learn programming concept in a given human language.
 - AvantPy is a preprocessor, that converts programs written either totally or in parts in a given dialect, and converts it to standard Python prior to execution.
 - AvantPy also includes tool to analyze Python tracebacks and translate them into easier to understand feedback for users.
-- AvantPy is written as a standard Python package meant to be useable with any "normal" Python environment.
+- AvantPy is written as a standard Python module/package meant to be usable with any "normal" Python environment.
 - AvantPy also includes a tool to convert programs written in a given dialect into standard Python, showing the differences between the two, thus helping motivated users to make the transition to using standard Python.

 In addition, AvantPy **could** possibly include an REPL designed to make use of the above.
 However, I do not see this as important as the other aspects, and do not believe that it should be implemented until all of the other parts have been implemented.

 ## What is meant by training wheels?

+The very first sentence of this document is _Python with training wheels: executable pseudocode in any language._

 To help beginners learning how to ride a bicycle, one sometimes uses [training wheels](https://en.wikipedia.org/wiki/Training_wheels).
 After a while, the new cyclists ride their bicycles without the training wheels needing to touch the ground to offer